burliEnterprises/wishwiz/README.md

 ![;)](https://www.azquotes.com/picture-quotes/quote-the-best-things-in-life-are-free-luther-vandross-64-40-14.jpg)

 Cheap products are awesome.
 But what's even better than cheap products?
 Free products.
-The best things in life are free That's why we decided to make _The WishWiz_, a Chrome extension that finds all the free products from your feed or search on the marketplace Wish.
+That's why we decided to make _The WishWiz_, a Chrome extension that finds all the free products from your feed or search on the marketplace Wish.

 ------------------------------------------------------------